Fine motor skills are often the ones we take most for granted.

 4. Learning Disabilities

-While many learning disabilities relate to verbal skills, nonverbal learning disabilities can involve trouble with spatial awareness or motor skills.
+While many learning disabilities include challenges with speaking, others can involve trouble with spatial awareness or motor skills.

-They may have trouble with the sequence of motor planning or struggle to hold a book, illustrating an issue with fine motor skills development.
+They may have trouble with the sequence of motor planning or learning how to hold a book, which illustrates a potential challenge with fine motor skills development.

 5. Other Causes